-Karen Sutherland is the Chair of the Employment & Labor practice area and a Member of the firm’s Litigation Department.
+Karen is the Chair of the Employment & Labor practice area.
 Her employment law experience includes representing clients on issues such as discrimination and harassment based on age, race, sex, sexual orientation, national origin, disability, religion, and other protected status; ethics and conflicts of interest; theft and fraud; HIPAA violations; failure to follow hiring and promotion processes; retaliation; safety issues; whistleblower complaints; misuse of information, technology assets, trade secrets, and other employer property; hostile work environment; workplace violence and bullying; retaliation; wage and hour laws; employee theft; and property damage by employees.

 Since the novel coronavirus pandemic began, Karen has devoted a substantial amount of time developing resources and giving advice on COVID-19 issues such as: unemployment benefits under the Coronavirus Aid, Relief, and Economic Security (CARES) Act; paid time off under the Families First Coronavirus Response Act (FFCRA); reopening workplaces under the Washington State Safe Starts Plan; coronavirus safety and health issues; drafting COVID-19 exposure control, mitigation, and recovery plans; quarantine, contact tracing and reporting; EEOC compliance; and guidance on layoffs and recalls.
 She has also co-presented webinars on Reducing Lability for COVID-19 Exposure and Reopening the Workplace Post-COVID.